Autism support services

 What is Autism?

 Autism is a neurological difference (a difference in the way the brain experiences and interacts with the world) not a mental illness.
-It's currently estimated external URL to be present in 1 in 54 people.
+It's currently estimated to be present in 1-2% of our population.
+If you are interested in finding out more about this please visit Altogether Autism's website Autism Prevalence in New Zealand external URL page.

-As defined by Autism New Zealand external URL , every autistic person is unique, with a wide range of skills, qualities, interests, and personality styles.
+As defined by Autism New Zealand, every autistic person is unique, with a wide range of skills, qualities, interests, and personality styles.
 The autistic community has a saying, “if you have met one autistic person, you have met one autistic person.”

 There is so much diversity within Autism because it is not a single condition but a cluster of underlying neurological differences that are present in varying ways in each person.
 The behaviour and needs related to these differences share common themes but show up in different ways for each autistic person.
 For this reason, the level of support required needs to be tailored to the individual.